-Mr. Sharpe serves on four levels of government.
+Mr. Sharpe serves or has serves on all four levels of government.
 He was appointed in September 2012 to the Selective Service Board in North Texas, a Federal agency.
-He is an Official of the State of Texas, having been appointed by the Governor and confirmed by the Texas Senate to serve, served for two 3-year terms before stepping down in 2016, on one of the State professional licensing boards.
+He was an Official of the State of Texas, having been appointed by the Governor and confirmed by the Texas Senate to serve, served for two 3-year terms before stepping down in 2016, on one of the State professional licensing boards.
 He is a county official as Chairman of the Wise County Ballot Board, which oversees elections.
-He is a city official serving on the Historical Commission of the City of Aurora, where he is a resident in Wise County.
-All of these positions are unpaid voluntary activities.
+He is a city official serving as Chair of the Historical Preservation Commission of the City of Aurora, where he is a resident in Wise County.
+All these positions are unpaid voluntary activities.

-His political service for the Republican Party of Texas dates back to 1982 where in Dallas County he served as a Precinct Chairman and Election Judge in University Park and later in North Dallas.
+His political service for the Republican Party of Texas dates back to 1982 where in Dallas County he served as a Precinct 2225 Chairman and Election Judge in University Park and later in North Dallas.
 He has been elected a delegate to the Texas State Republican Party Convention every even numbered year since 1988, except for 1990, when he was in Europe and in 2012 when he was in surgery!
 (Former President George W. Bush dropped by his hospital room for a brief visit).

 His earlier Republican political assignments began in Saint Louis County, Missouri as an Election Judge (beginning in 1974) and Hadley Township Convention Chairman.
-He was elected a delegate to the 1978 ad 1980 Missouri State Republican Conventions.
-In 1966, while a resident of New Orleans, Orleans Parish, Louisiana, his local voting precinct poll was in his home.
+He was elected a delegate to the 1978 and 1980 Missouri State Republican Conventions.
+In 1966, while a resident of New Orleans, Orleans Parish, Louisiana, his local voting precinct poll was in his home on Claiborne Avenue @ Broadway.

 In 1999, Mr. & Mrs. Sharpe moved to Aurora, Wise County.
 In 2000, he was elected Chairman of the Wise County Republican Party, and again in 2002, 2004 and in 2006.
 In 2008, he stepped down to encourage new and younger leadership in the local party, which was a successful transition.

-He has been Delegation Chairman for Wise County at the State Republican Conventions and has been Chairman or other leadership position in the Convention State Senate Caucus meetings, 2000 - 2012.
-Currently he is Director of Communications for the Wise County Republican Party and Webmaster for its web site.
+He has been Delegation Chairman for Wise County at the State Republican Conventions and has been Chairman or other leadership position in the Convention State Senate Caucus meetings, 2000 - 2016.
+He currently is active with the Wise County Republican Party and assists with the Wise Republican Women.

 James Madison, who later became President of the United States, took copious notes of the debates Constitutional Convention, and had much to do with fashioning the wording of the Constitution.
 Madison's important contribution to the overall creation of the Constitution earned him the nickname "Father of the Constitution" later in life.
 He is the 32nd cousin, once removed to Mr. Sharpe.
 Madison is the 3rd cousin, seven times removed to Steve Westmoreland, the son-in-law of Mr. Sharpe.

 Texas Governor Rick Perry (currently the U.S. Secretary of Energy, serving President Donald Trump) commissioned him in 2004 as an Admiral in the Texas Navy.
 Texas Admirals often affiliate with the Texas Navy Association, the historical educational organization promoting knowledge about the Texas Navy of the Republic of Texas 1836-1845, as well as other Texas Navy Squadrons.